noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 # cloudwatch

-- centralized solution to monitor resources and applications on AWS, on premise and other clouds with dataviz, alarms and automation actions
+- centralized solution to monitor resources and applications on AWS, on premise and other clouds
+  - Collect and track metrics, collect and monitor log files, and set alarms.
 - CloudWatch Metrics: monitoring & billing, observability
 - CloudWatch Logs: aggregator
-- TODOs
-  - put all the common metrics AND common events into a cloudwatch-events.md file

 ## links